Poncho

-A poncho ([ˈpontʃo]; punchu; pontro; "blanket", "woolen fabric") is an outer garment designed to keep the body warm.
-A rain poncho is made from a watertight material designed to keep the body dry from the rain.
-Ponchos have been used by the Native American peoples of the Andes, Valley of Mexico and Patagonia since pre-Hispanic times, from places now under the territory of Mexico, Ecuador, Colombia, Chile, Bolivia, Peru, Venezuela, and Argentina and are now considered typical American garments.
+A poncho ([ˈpontʃo]; punchu; pontro; "blanket", "woolen fabric") is a kind of plainly formed, loose outer garment originating in the Americas, traditionally and still usually made of fabric, and designed to keep the body warm.
+Ponchos have been used by the Native American peoples of the Andes, Greater Nicoya, Patagonia, and the Valley of Mexico since pre-Hispanic times, in places now under the territory of Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, Mexico, Nicaragua, Peru, Uruguay, and Venezuela, and have also become familiar in parts of the U.S. A rain poncho is made from a watertight material designed to keep the body dry from the rain.

 Types

 In its simplest form, the poncho is essentially a single large sheet of fabric with an opening in the center for the head.
 It often has an extra piece of fabric serving as a hood.
 Rainproof ponchos are normally fitted with fasteners to close the sides once the poncho is draped over the body, with openings provided for the arms.
 Many ponchos have hoods attached to ward off wind and rain.
+One of the traditional forms of poncho is the Himalayan yak wool hooded poncho.

 Alternative ponchos are now designed as fashion items.
 They are the same shape but of different material.
 They are designed to look fashionable and provide warmth and to remain breathable and comfortable, rather than to ward off wind and rain.
-They are often made out of wool or yarn, knitted or crocheted.
+They are often made out of woolen yarn, knitted or crocheted.
 Ponchos with festive designs or colors can be worn at special events as well.